Electricity Price Review

 Diagram on the progress of issuing a GPS on transmission and distribution pricing - currently evaluating need for action

-EPR recommended government should issue government policy statements (GPS) to the Electricity Authority that should shape its preparation of new guidelines for setting transmission and distribution prices.
-Further work in this area was paused while the Authority completed its Transmission Pricing Methodology (TPM) work programme and developed its approach to reforming distribution pricing.
+The EPR recommended Government Policy Statements (GPS) should be issued to the Electricity Authority to shape its preparation of new guidelines for setting transmission and distribution prices.
+This work was paused while the Authority completed its Transmission Pricing Methodology (TPM) work programme and developed its approach to reforming distribution pricing.
+The Authority decided on a new transmission pricing methodology (TPM) that was implemented by Transpower on 1 April 2023.
+The Authority has a work programme underway considering amendments to distribution pricing, which may propose regulation of connection costs.
+Distributors’ other (non-connection) charges are not regulated – distributors are expected to follow voluntary pricing guidelines.

 Electricity Price Review – recommendation E1 and E2 [PDF, 854KB](external link)